Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 \paragraph*{Parameters and quantities of interest} The input parameters for this problem include the orientation of the elliptical inclusion $\theta$, its Young's Modulus $E_I$, its major semi-axis $a$, and the uniform vertical traction applied on the top edge $t_y$.
 The minor semi-axis is set to $b = \frac{1}{\pi a}$, to maintain a constant area for the elliptical inclusion.
 In Table \ref{tab:Params_range_2} we provide the minimum and maximum values for these parameters.
 The output quantity of interest is the vertical displacement field $u_y(x,y)$ in the entire domain, sampled at $101^2=10,201$ points on a uniform grid.
 We note that for every value of applied traction, $t_y$, the vertical displacement within the elastic body can be decomposed into a part that varies linearly from zero at $y=0$ to a maximum value at $y = 1$ and another part that is nonlinear in $y$.
 For the linear part of the displacement the value at $y=1$ edge is set to the average vertical displacement at this edge.
 We also note that both the low- and high-fidelity models are able to capture the linear part accurately.
 Therefore, the main goal of the multi-fidelity approach is to use the high-fidelity data to improve the accuracy of the non-linear part of the vertical displacement.
 For this reason, for every realization of the input parameters, we compute the linear part of the displacement from the low-fidelity model and subtract it from the low-fidelity data and high-fidelity data.

 \paragraph*{Low- and high-fidelity models} We use two finite element-based models to compute the low- and high-fidelity data.
 The high-fidelity model employs a structured triangular mesh with $20,000$ elements, while the low-fidelity model uses a much coarser structured triangular mesh with only $32$ elements.
-We interpolate the low- and high-fidelity solutions on to the same uniform grid to ensure that the dimensionality of these data is consistent.
+Given the mesh size ratio of $\frac{20,000}{32}=625$, and assuming an exponent for the cost power law of 1.5, the ratio of the computational cost of the two models is approximately 15,000.
+We interpolate the low- and high-fidelity solutions on to the same $101 \times 101$ uniform grid to ensure the dimensionality $D = $ \casetwodim{}.

-\paragraph*{Numerical results} We consider $\nbar = 3,000$ pairs of low- and high-fidelity data, obtained by sampling the input parameters from a uniform distribution.
+\paragraph*{Numerical results} We consider $\nbar=$ \casetwolfn{} pairs of low- and high-fidelity data, obtained by sampling the input parameters from a uniform distribution.
 Each low-fidelity data is scaled using (\ref{eq:norm-fields}), and corresponding high-fidelity data are scaled by the same procedure.
-We compute the multi-fidelity model with $\nhat=100$ high-fidelity training data points ($3.3 \%$ of the total).
+We compute the multi-fidelity model with $\nhat=$ \casetwohfn{} high-fidelity training data points (\casetwofractionn{} of the total).
 Figure \ref{fig:datasets-2} shows examples of the resulting low- and multi-fidelity fields, along with their differences relative to the high-fidelity solutions.
 We observe that error in the multi-fidelity field is much smaller.

 We quantify the performance of the low- and multi-fidelity models via the error defined in (\ref{eq:error-field}).
 Figure \ref{fig:error-dist-prob-2} is a histogram of the distribution of these errors for the low- and multi-fidelity data.
 From this plot we observe that the multi-fidelity data has significantly lower errors, and the spread in the error is also smaller.
-The mean error for the low-fidelity data is 29.49\%, whereas for the multi-fidelity data is 6.41\%, which amounts to a 78.3\% reduction (see Table \ref{tab:summary}).
+The mean and standard deviation of the error for the low-fidelity data are \casetwolferr{}$\%$ and \casetwolfstd{}, whereas for the multi-fidelity data the values are \casetwomferr{}$\%$ and \casetwomfstd{}, respectively.
+This amounts to a \casetwoerrred{} reduction in the mean error (see Table \ref{tab:summary}).